top of page

 Many people assume their will controls who inherits everything, but that’s not always true.
 Assets such as life insurance policies, IRAs, 401(k)s, and some bank or brokerage accounts pass directly to the individuals listed as beneficiaries on those accounts.
 If you’ve had a marriage, divorce, birth, or death in the family this year, take time to review and update every beneficiary form.
 Outdated designations can cause heartache later—and even result in money going to the wrong person.

-• Review all IRA, 401(k), and life insurance beneficiary forms
+• Review beneficiary designations on all IRA, 401(k), brokerage, and other financial accounts, as well as on all life insurance policies

 • Add or update contingent (backup) beneficiaries